 Don’t we already have enough categories of privileges to debate?
 Why the need for a new one?
 Well, to start with as a travel-loving person, access to places is where I begin, right?
 How do I travel if the system is built to almost discourage me from stepping outside my country?

-Passport privilege is the concept of being able to access countries outside your home country with an ease that is not granted to everyone equally.
+Passport privilege is the advantage of being able to access countries outside your home country with an ease that is not granted to everyone equally.
 The weightage given to passport makes them weaker or stronger.
 In 2020, Japanese citizens could access 191 countries Visa-free while Indian passport holders could access 58 countries Visa-free.

 But there’s more to the numbers.
 Are these 58 countries Indian passport holders can access even accessible in the practical world?
 We’ll get there in a bit.

 The Henley Passport Index

 Henley passport index is a global ranking of passports based on the number of countries the holders can access without requiring a prior Visa.

 According to this index, India ranks 82nd (but it doesn’t equate to 81 countries ahead of us because multiple countries can occupy the same rank) with visa free access to 58 destinations.
 In 2020, Japan was ranked at number 1 position on the index with visa free access to 191 countries followed by Singapore, South Korea, and Germany.

 What the index fails to capture though is the practicality of visiting these ‘Visa-free’ destinations.
 To give you an example, of the 58 countries Indian nationals get visa-free access to, only about a dozen countries can be visited directly, the other destinations are so far off that one would need to take a connecting flight through a country that of course would require a transit visa on an Indian passport.

 Transit visa is a visa needed to transit through a country, even if you don’t intend to leave the airport.